vodpox/Terminal-Play/README.md

 cd into example project's directory and then build it.

 ```
-cd examples/simple\ demo/
+$ cd examples/simple\ demo/
-make
+$ make
 ```

-You can test example by simply running it.
+Now run the example to test it.

 ```
-./game
+$ ./game
 ```

 ## Authors